The-Campus-Chronicle/website/_posts/2023-02-28-misogyny-in-everyday-life.md

 Want me to smile?
 Say something funny.

 Often women are afraid to speak up because they feel they will be shot down, or perhaps they dont want to risk it, which is completely understandable.
 When we try to speak up, we often hear that were just being dramatic and emotional.
 These undermining words are used to belittle us and our opinions, to tell us that it doesnt matter what we think.
-Additionally, when were explaining objective facts, men try to tell us that they know better even if theyre totally wrong.
-They feel they can do that just because theyre men; this is known as mansplaining.
+Additionally, when were explaining objective facts, men try to tell us that they know better even if they're totally wrong.
+They feel they can do that just because they're men; this is known as mansplaining.
 This is when a man tries to explain something to a woman in a way that is condescending, overconfident, and often completely incorrect.
 Women experience misogyny throughout their lives, sometimes in the form of mansplaining from male colleagues.

 In my experiences as a woman, I can see that a patriarchal society affects us all.
 It makes men feel like they will never feel man enough, making women feel inadequate.
 To be a true advocate for change, education is the first step, so thank you for taking that first step.